 - Freemasons, the secret society in the 18th Century.

 - Union prisoners in Confederate camps during American Civil War.

-Basically, the pigpen cipher uses symbols to share messages.
+Basically, this encryption uses symbols to share messages.
 The bizarre shapes are secret codes for transmitting information without getting detected easily.

-Pigpen code is the most popular secret writing alphabet in the history.
+Pigpen code is the most popular secret writing alphabet in history.

-Here are six most popular uses of pigpen code:
+Here are the six most popular uses of pigpen code: